menghong0713/Discovery-of-equimolar-quinary-high-entropy-hexaborides/README.md

 # Discovery of equimolar quinary high-entropy hexaborides
-Search for the synthesizability of equimolar quinary high-entropy hexaborides (HEB6) illustrated in ExperimentalHEB6.xlsx and PredictedHEB6.xlsx,respectively, by runnig SearchHEB6.ipynb.
+Search for the synthesizability of equimolar quinary high-entropy hexaborides (HEB6) illustrated in ExperimentalHEB6.xlsx and PredictedHEB6.xlsx, respectively, by runnig SearchHEB6.ipynb.
 The results are listed in SearchResults.xlsx.

 # Details
 The synthesizability of equimolar quinary HEB6 samples synthesized by high-throughput solid-state reaction and predicted by SVM.poly model are illustrated in experimentalHEB6.xlsx and PredictedHEB6.xlsx, respectively, together with their synthesizability descriptors.